Southampton-RSG-Training/git-novice/_episodes/07-conflict.md

 {: .output}

 Now we'll push the feature branch up to GitHub.
 If we add the `-u` flag, then we set a **default 'upstream' for that branch**.
-Now, when we want to push our changes, we can just use `git push`- we don't have to specify where we're pushing to!
+After this, when we want to push any changes on this branch, we can just use `git push`- we don't have to specify where we're pushing to!

 ~~~
 $ git push -u origin feature_cm
 ~~~